yeasy/code_snippet/python/sm_watcher/README.md

-A realtime smart web watcher..
+A realtime smart web watcher with keyword filting.

-Currently it support every board of newsmth.net.
+Currently it supports every board of newsmth.net.

-See [o4bs.com:9000](http://o4bs.com:9000) for the demo.